Eucalyptus: South America

 Eucalypts were introduced to Brazil in 1910, for timber substitution and the charcoal industry.
 It has thrived in the local environment, and today there are around 7 million hectares planted.
 The wood is highly valued by the charcoal and pulp and paper industries.
 The short rotation allows a larger wood production and supplies wood for several other activities, helping to preserve the native forests from logging.
 When well managed, the plantation soils can sustain endless replanting.
 Eucalyptus plantings are also used as wind breaks.
 Brazil's plantations have world-record rates of growth, typically over 40 cubic metres per hectare per year, and commercial harvesting occurs after years 5.
 Due to continual development and governmental funding, year-on-year growth is consistently being improved.
 Eucalyptus can produce up to 100 cubic metres per hectare per year.
 Brazil has become the top exporter and producer of Eucalyptus round wood and pulp, and has played an important role in developing the Australian market through the country's committed research in this area.

+Modern management systems for Eucalyptus plantations often involve careful selection of initial spacing and thinning regimes, which can significantly influence both wood yield and quality.
+Innovative approaches, such as coppice-with-standards silvicultural systems, have also been reviewed and implemented to optimize biomass production while maintaining sustainability and flexibility in wood uses.
+Pruning practices in Eucalyptus grandis × Eucalyptus urophylla plantations have been shown to affect growth dynamics and wood quality, supporting their use in high-value timber, pulp, energy, and other wood-based products.
+The novelty of these management strategies lies in their adaptability to local conditions and market requirements, allowing for the production of wood suited for a range of uses, including bioenergy, construction, and industrial applications.

-The local iron producers in Brazil rely heavily on sustainably grown Eucalyptus for charcoal; this has greatly pushed up the price of charcoal in recent years.
+At the same time, local iron producers in Brazil rely heavily on sustainably grown Eucalyptus for charcoal; this has greatly pushed up the price of charcoal in recent years.
 The plantations are generally owned and operated for national and international industry by timber asset companies such as Thomson Forestry, Greenwood Management or cellulose producers such as Aracruz Cellulose and Stora Enso.

 Overall, South America was expected to produce 55% of the world's Eucalyptus round-wood by 2010.
 Many environmental NGOs have criticised the use of exotic tree species for forestry in Latin America.